INTERSECT-training/Making-Good-PRs/episodes/basic-prs.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- "New PRs can be opened in a repository from a branch or a fork."
+- New PRs can be opened in a repository from a branch or a fork.
-- "Text on PRs use Markdown styling for formatting."
+- Text on PRs use Markdown styling for formatting.
-- "A user can interact with PRs in multiple ways: commenting, assigning reviewers, linking to other issues and pull requests, and more."
+- A user can interact with PRs in multiple ways: commenting, assigning reviewers, linking to other issues and pull requests, and more.

 ::::::::::::::::::::::::::::::::::::::::::::::::::